Kurla railway station

-Kurla (formerly Coorla, station code: C) is a railway station on the Central and Harbour lines of the Mumbai Suburban Railway network.
+Kurla (formerly Coorla, station code: CLA) is a railway station on the Central and Harbour lines of the Mumbai Suburban Railway network.
 It is among the oldest railway stations in India, it being part of the original 21 mile (33.8 km) Great Indian Peninsula Railway (GIPR) section between Bombay (Mumbai) and Tannah (Thane) that opened in 1853.

 History

 The original Bori Bunder-Tannah railway line had five stations on its main line, of which Sion station was the second stop (after Byculla).
 The original Sion station was renamed as Kurla in 1855.
 In 1895, the station was shifted to its present site, and it still retains its name as Kurla.
 (On the other hand, there was no Sion station again, until 1873.)